scribbledlife/My-Very-Own-Hackpad---Using-Hack-Club/README.md

 That is everything in this repository with every file, everything I worked on, and the whole process.
 I didn't make a journal because it said I don't have to.

+# BOM
+1 Seeed XIAO RP2040
+6 THT 1N4148 Diodes
+6 Cherry MX-style switches
+6 Keycaps
+8 SK6812 MINI-E LEDs
+4 Screws
+4 Heatset inserts
+1 3D printed case (find the CAD files in /case)

-Thanks for checking out my project! 🔧🛠️
+Thanks for checking out my project!